Shipping to and from South Africa

 Our latest enhancements include:

-- SARS Release Status can be now be viewed online while processing the Delivery Order
+- SARS Release Status can now be viewed online while processing the Delivery Order

 - No more uploading Cargo Dues receipts.
 Instead of uploading Cargo Dues proof of payment you can tick the Cargo Dues Indemnity checkbox and thereby acknowledge that all cargo dues have been settled